Duke Chapel

 As a profound symbol of faith on the campus, the Chapel is a suitable institution to act as the moderator for Religious Life at Duke.
 The Chapel, in partnership with the Division of Student Affairs, convenes, supports, and advocates for all of the recognized Religious Life groups on campus that serve students, including Buddhist, Catholic, Hindu, Jewish, Mormon, Muslim, and Protestant organizations and groups.
 Chapel programs provide students with opportunities to learn about other faiths as they explore their own.

 The Chapel is also a vibrant center of interdenominational Christianity.
-About one thousand people participate in services in the Chapel each week, encountering deep traditions of compelling preaching and stirring choral music.
+Hundreds of people participate in services in the Chapel each week, encountering deep traditions of compelling preaching and stirring choral music.
 With a robust sacred music program, a comprehensive vocational discernment program, an active Congregation for care and service, and a community ministry that partners with Durham nonprofits and churches, the Chapel serves the campus and the community in fulfillment of the University’s historic motto (Eruditio et Religio) by bridging faith and learning.

 006919_jbdukedusk010_web400.jpg